pirelaurent/cytographDB/public/docs/quickTour.md

 <img src = "./img/hoverEdgeInfo.png"  width = "450px" style="border: 1px solid grey;">

  *1/FK (or 1/Col)* designate current display of edge (global or detailed).
 See Edge menu.

+### warning about root & Leaf

+In an oriented graph a *root* is a node without incoming edge and a *leaf* a node without outgoing edge.
+For FK the less dependant tables are those who have no FK , ie leaves on graph.
+***For an export, you must start from leaves*** (which are in fact the *roots* of the export)

 ---